ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 Usually, `int` has 31 bits in 32-bit architectures and 63 in 64-bit architectures; one bit is reserved for OCaml's runtime operation.
 The standard library also provides [`Int32`](/api/Int32.html) and [`Int64`](/api/Int64.html) modules, which support platform independent operations on 32 and 64 bits signed integers.
 These modules are not detailed in this tutorial.

 There are no dedicated types for unsigned integers in OCaml.
-Bitwise operations on `int` just ignore the sign bit.
-Binary operators use standard symbols, and signed remainder is written `mod`.
+Bitwise operations on `int` treat the sign bit as the other bits.
+Binary operators use standard symbols.
+The signed remainder operator is written `mod`.
 There is no predefined power operator on integers in OCaml.

 #### Floats and Type Conversions